3D Interior Design

 QR Scan mobile control and registration flow

-In order to represent the complete ecosystem benefits of SmartThings the team aligned on creating a QR scan opportunity allowing customers to scan from an in scene display and open a web page with same control capabilities as the tablet experience.
+In order to represent the complete ecosystem benefits of SmartThings the team aligned on creating a QR scan driven mobile experience allowing customers to control all devices from a dynamic web page

 System Expansion